Loading

 Approval does not mean viability.
 Four hearings, four reductions: 16→13→11→7.
 The 1987 settlement agreement was the binding constraint — available in public land records before the first filing.

-Intelligence compiled from 5 news articles, Palo Alto Council hearing records, and the 1987 settlement agreement (public land records)
+Cited research compiled from 5 news articles, Palo Alto Council hearing records, and the 1987 settlement agreement (public land records)

-7 DocumentsEvery finding cited to the source.
+Every finding cited to the source.
 Click any document to preview it directly.
+Source-record patterns visible to experienced entitlement analysts months before the hearing.

 Don't Be the Next Case File

-RealClear AI surfaces recorded encumbrances, settlement agreements, and prior comparable outcomes before you file.
+RealClear surfaces recorded encumbrances, settlement agreements, and prior comparable outcomes before you file.
 Know the politically constrained ceiling before your financial model is built around a number that will never survive a hearing.

-AI-generated analysis · Not legal advice · Verify independently before making investment decisions
+Cited research summary · Not legal advice · Verify independently before making investment decisions